KDAB/hotspot/README.md

 *Note: Your system libraries or preferences are not altered.
 In case you'd like to remove Hotspot again, simply delete the downloaded file.
 Learn more about AppImage [here](http://appimage.org/).*

-To find out how to debug the Appimage, see [HACKING#debugging-the-appimage].
+To find out how to debug the Appimage, see [HACKING](HACKING.md#debugging-the-appimage).

 ## Building Hotspot